Jang Wooyoung: Solo work

 On January 15, 2018, Jang released his second Korean EP titled Bye (헤어질 때), which included Korean versions of two songs from his Japanese EP Party Shots, "Going Going" and "Party Shots".
 During his week-long promotions for the mini-album, he performed "Don't Act" and title track "Quit" (뚝) on TV music programs.
 Bye peaked at number four on the Gaon Albums Chart and stayed on the chart for four weeks.
 Jang then held a series of eight concerts titled Eh?
 Call! (엥?
 Call!) in Seoul, Tokyo, Osaka, and his hometown of Busan from February 9 to April 29, marking his first solo concerts in South Korea.

-An episode of the MBC show Song of My Life Song One featuring Jang as a guest aired on September 30, 2018, having been filmed prior to his enlistment for his mandatory military service.
+An episode of the MBC show Song One – The Song of My Life featuring Jang as a guest aired on September 30, 2018, having been filmed prior to his enlistment for his mandatory military service.
 In the episode, Jang performed a cover of the 2003 song "Think About' Chu" by Korean indie band Asoto Union; the cover version was released as a digital single the next day.

 In 2023, as part of a project for the variety show Beat Coin, Jang collaborated with his castmates on the song "Never", written and composed by Rado of Black Eyed Pilseung.
-Later that year, he collaborated with BtoB's Seo Eun-kwang and their team of contestants from the TV show King of Karaoke: VS on a cover of BtoB's song "Naviety".
+Later that year, he collaborated with BtoB's Seo Eun-kwang and their team of contestants from the TV show 'King of Karaoke: VS' on a cover of BtoB's song "Naviety".

 On June 7, 2023, Jang released his third Japanese EP titled Off the Record, which consisted of five tracks including a title track of the same name, while holding a solo concert tour with the same name from May 24 to June 11 with five dates in four cities: Fukuoka, Yokohama, Tokyo, and Osaka.
 In 2024, he held his first solo fan meetings titled Be Young in Seoul on August 3–4, Busan on September 28–29, Osaka on December 14–15, and Yokohama on December 21.

 On June 23, 2025, Jang released a digital single titled "Simple Dance", his first solo Korean release in seven years.
 He released his third Korean EP titled I'm Into with the title track "Think Too Much" featuring rapper Damini on September 15 and held a concert titled Half Half in Seoul on September 27–28.
-He is scheduled to bring the Half Half concert series to Tokyo on November 29–30 and Kobe on December 27–28.
-He is also scheduled to release his first compilation album in Japan on December 24 in commemmoration of the tenth anniversary of his debut as a solo artist in the country.
+In commemoration of the tenth of his anniversary of his debut as a solo artist in Japan, he released his first compilation album titled 3650.zip, with two new tracks: "Reason" and a cover of the self-composed song "Yo Moriagatte Yo" (Yo モリアガッテ Yo), originally released by his former labelmates Got7.
+In conjunction with the release, he brought his Half Half concert series in Tokyo on November 29–30 and Kobe on December 27–28.
+He also held a Half Half concert in Taipei on March 8, 2026, marking his first concert as a solo artist in Taiwan.